camapblue/boilerplate_flutter_web/README.md

 ## Getting Started

-This project is a mobile app of Boilerplate that building by Flutter.
+This project is a Boilerplate of Web App that building by Flutter.

 ## Awareness
 - Always think about the million users are using this app, so it must be the **World Class** app